Work experience

 Getting help to approach an employer

-Most secondary schools have a Careers Leader who can support you to make your first approach to an employer.
+Most secondary schools have a careers leader who can support you to make your first approach to an employer.
 This might be a teacher or an external adviser who comes into the school from another organisation.

 Most colleges and universities have a careers service.
 They can help you find opportunities, make applications or help you write your CV.
 Find out more on your college or university website.